Department of Architecture, office of Dean

 Architecture M.A.
 (2-year program, 120 ECTS)

 Urbanism M.Sc.
 (2-year program, 120 ECTS)

-Energy-efficient and Sustainable Building M.Sc.
+Ressource-efficient and Sustainable Building M.Sc.
 (2-year program, 120 ECTS)

 The doctoral studies program at the Department of Architecture at the TU Munich encompasses a broad range of academic research into aspects of design, construction technology, the history of art and architecture, restoration and conservation and the design and planning of cities and the landscape.